Xylopp/README/README.md

 ## Hey !
-I'm Bastien, French Cybersecurity student living in the Netherlands !
+I'm Bastien, French IT & cybersecurity student living in the Netherlands !

 After five years doing social sciences (Social Anthropology for those who knows...), I decided to shift my carreer and I'm currently building my foundations in IT, including networking, programming and electronics.